ZiyFaw/worldbuilding/README.md

-# Your project title

-Reflection
+# Reflection

 ## Technical setup instructions

-This project can be downloaded and run from the Unity editor.
+This project can be run from the Unity editor.
 When the user enters game mode, they will view the environment from a single fixed location.
 The user can rotate their view to see other sides by moving the mouse cursor over the screen.